Candice Stowe

 Candice Stowe is a fictional character from the British ITV soap opera Coronation Street, played by Nikki Sanderson.
 She was introduced as the best friend of established character Sarah-Louise Platt (Tina O'Brien).
-She made her first appearance during the episode airing on 5 November 1999.
+She made her first on-screen appearance on 5 November 1999.

 Development

 In June 2005, it was reported that Sanderson had quit her role as Candice.
 "I have had the most fantastic and memorable time here at Corrie," Sanderson said.
 She went on to say: "I made the decision to leave as it is time for me and Candice to leave the cobbles on a high.
 I am really sad to be going because I will miss everybody.
 I am excited about what the future holds and I'd like to thank everybody for the fantastic opportunities I have been given."

 Coronation Street producer Tony Wood said: "Candice is a character with a great deal of ambition and we felt it was not believable that she would stay in Weatherfield forever.
 At the same time Nikki has indicated that she wants to try her hand at other projects - it therefore suits Coronation Street and Nikki for the character to be written out this autumn.
 Nikki has been a real asset to the show and the writers have had great fun writing for Candice.
 We wish her all the best for the future."